 – Quality: Quality, quality, quality.
 This word cant be used enough to describe Snow’s work.
 A known quote of Snow’s says it all, “You can tell me you don’t like my work but no one can ever tell me it wasn’t well made.”
 This is backed up by his usage of Linen based canvases as opposed to the lesser, more commonly used, cotton based canvas (Learn why that matters here!).
 All of Snow’s work is hand stretched around hand built warp resistant wooden frames.
 Since 2012, all of Snow’s work has sold housed in his signature wooden outer frame, most commonly stained black.
 These frames are custom made for each individual piece and are as much a signature aspect of Snow’s work as the work it self.

 -Pricing: Snow is dedicated to upholding the value of his work, as a responsibility to his collectors and as a necessity to grow.
-This dedication is achieved by maintaining consistent pricing with a steady gradual increase.
-This gradual increase is implemented to grow value in collector’s investments in addition to sustaining quality, production, and demand.
+This dedication is achieved by maintaining consistent pricing along with steady annual increases to increase value in collector’s investments in addition to sustaining quality, production, and demand.